GabMar/ApkCategoryChecker/README.md

-CSS | Number of ".css" file used to build the APK Android_Debuggable | The value of Debuggable parameter in AndroidManifest.xml Android_Permissions | List of Android Permission File_Size(bytes) | File size (in bytes) of APK Start_Analysis_Time(milliseconds) | UNIX Time of start Duration_Analysis_Time(milliseconds) | UNIX Time of duration
+CSS | Number of ".css" file used to build the APK Android_Debuggable | The value of Debuggable parameter in AndroidManifest.xml Android_Permissions | List of Android Permission Android_MinSdkVersion | Value of minSdkVersion Android_MaxSdkVersion | Value of maxSdkVersion Android_TargetSdkVersion | Value of targetSdkVersion File_Size(bytes) | File size (in bytes) of APK Start_Analysis_Time(milliseconds) | UNIX Time of start Duration_Analysis_Time(milliseconds) | UNIX Time of duration